Last Updated: November 26, 2023

 What is PSAT?

 PSAT means Preliminary SAT, which checks the understanding of subjects and evaluates the strengths and weaknesses of the students in the U.S. It is according to the grades achieved in this test that students can measure the prospect of appearing for the official SAT exam and find whether they have the expertise required for higher studies in colleges/ universities.
-It is also known as the PSAT/NMSQT where NMSQT stands for National Merit Scholarship Qualifying Test.
-Primarily, it is a precursor to the SAT and has two sections that include the Math section and the Reading and Writing section.
+It is also known as the PSAT/NMSQT, the National Merit Scholarship Qualifying Test.
+Primarily, it is a precursor to the SAT and has two sections: Math and Reading and Writing.

-The test is conducted by the College Board of the National Merit Scholarship Corporation (NMSC) and a student may take PSAT/NMSQT, PSAT 10, or PSAT 8/9 depending on their grade level.
-Students who take the tests can qualify for scholarships as per their scores.
-The test is very effective for students, and a good number of practice sessions help in determining how the test can be given and what courses of action the student might be able to take in order to crack the test with decent marks.
+The College Board of the National Merit Scholarship Corporation (NMSC) conducts the test, and a student may take PSAT/NMSQT, PSAT 10, or PSAT 8/9, depending on their grade level.
+Students who take the tests can qualify for scholarships based on their scores.
+The test is very effective for students, and a good number of practice sessions help determine how the test can be given and what courses of action the student might take to crack the test with decent marks.
 The test, though, does not influence a student's university admission.

 Digital access to PSAT is available as of autumn 2023.
-While there will be several changes that will benefit both educators and students as a result of the shift to digital testing, many significant aspects of the SAT and PSAT-related exams have not changed.
+While several changes will benefit educators and students due to the shift to digital testing, many significant aspects of the SAT and PSAT-related exams have not changed.

 Types of PSAT